andrecastro/pragma-brewery/README.md

 ![Architecture](./architecture.jpg)

-The architecture was based in other monitoring systems (e.g. Prometheus) where there is a agent scraping a metrics endpoint of a service and pushing the information to clients conected to the agent.
+The architecture is based in other monitoring systems (e.g. Prometheus), where an agent scraps a  service's metrics a and push the information to clients connected to it.

 ##### Monitoring agent